syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 Also, you can perform more than one mail merge operations over the same template to generate document as per your requirement.

-Follow the below steps to perform simple mail merge in a Word document.
+Follow the given steps to perform simple mail merge in a Word document.

-Let’s consider that you have a template Word document with merge fields as shown below
+Let’s consider that you have a template Word document with merge fields as shown.

 ![](GettingStarted_images/GettingStarted_img2.jpeg)

 The MailMerge class provides various overloads for Execute method to perform mail merge from various data source.
-The Mail merge operation will replace the matching merge fields with the respective data.
+The Mail merge operation replaces the matching merge fields with the respective data.

-The following code snippet shows how to perform simple mail merge using string array.
+The following code example shows how to perform simple mail merge by using string array.

 {% highlight c# %}
 [C#]

-//Load the template document with required merge fields
+//Loads the template document with required merge fields

 WordDocument document = new WordDocument(@"..\..\data\SimpleMailMergeTemplate.docx");

-//Initialize the string array with field names
+//Initializes the string array with field names

 string[] fieldNames = new string[] {"FirstName", "LastName", "Email", "Country"};

-//Initialize the string array with field values
+//Initializes the string array with field values

 string[] fieldValues = new string[] {"John", "Smith", "johnsmith@domain.com", "USA"};

-//Execute the mail merge operation which will replace the matching field names with field values respectively.
+//Executes the mail merge operation that replaces the matching field names with field values respectively.

 document.MailMerge.Execute(fieldNames, fieldValues);

-//Save and close the WordDocument instance
+//Saves and closes the WordDocument instance

 document.Save("result.docx");